 All of this pressure builds and builds on Billy until he finally cracks.

 As an aside, Richard mentions in his own bio that his own struggles with mental health help to inform is work.
-We think that this lends itself to his ability to subtly address Billy’s state of mind without putting a sign around his neck that says autism.
-This delicate treatment of the matter breaths authenticity into the story.
+This assuredly lends itself to his ability to subtly address Billy’s state of mind without putting a sign around his neck that says autism.
+This delicate treatment of the matter makes all the more compelling and breaths authenticity into the characters.

 When I first heard about Fang, I suspected that I was in for a Kafka-eqe transmutation from a man into a rat.
 Likewise, I expected a heaping helping of body horror as the transformation takes place.
 Instead, Fang uses the rat as a metaphor for all the ugliness that people try to lock deep inside themselves while they try to be what society expects them to be.
 Once, that hidden evil finds a seam in which to escape, it erupts with disastrous consequences.

 Richard Burgin does use some body horror to illustrate Billy’s unraveling, the more impactful imagery comes from the visions in his head.
 These include maggot infested rodents, the ugly facets of his mother and even a personified “King” rat.
 The psychological window into Billy’s brains feels much more like the work of Darren Arnofsky.
 In fact, some of the imagery pays homage to Requiem for a Dream (2000).
 Anyone for a pulsating pus filled boil on the forearm?
 It also shows reverence to the psychologically jarring soundscapes in Arnofsky’s Pi (1998).

 Burgin’s departure from the realm of physical horror into the psychological realm makes this film much more impactful than the average low-budget independent film.
 Brian Cunningham took a similar direction in an indie film called Wretch (2018).
 Psychological horror provides an infinite landscape in which produce a horror film on limited resources.